Skip to main content

 A large, spreading tree that grows across India, beloved for its shade and its sweet fruit.
 In villages and small towns, the mango tree is often where families gather at dusk.

-it blinks on and off in the dark like a tiny living lamp.
+A small insect that produces its own light - it blinks on and off in the dark like a tiny living lamp.
 Common in Indian gardens and forests on warm nights.

 Cricket (insect)